-Unlike other SaaS solutions that use a multi-tenant architecture, AlienVault uses a single-tenant data store architecture to securely store your data.
+Unlike other SaaS solutions that use a multi-tenant architecture, AT&T Cybersecurity uses a single-tenant data store architecture to securely store your data.
 With USM Anywhere, your data is stored in its own dedicated data store, which is completely isolated from other customers’ data.
 Unlike multi-tenancy, which is prone to data leakage and breakage that can affect multiple customer accounts, single-tenancy ensures that all customers’ data is kept separate and leak-proof.

 Cold Storage Data Integrity

-USM Anywhere offers secure, long-term log retention, known as cold storage.
+USM Anywhere offers secure long-term log retention, known as cold storage.
 By default, USM Anywhere enables 12 months of cold storage with the ability to extend the long-term storage capacity as needed.

-Your data in USM Anywhere is treated as highly confidential, and only a select few AlienVault staff members have access.
-This group of employees uses multi-factor authenticationA method of access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge, possession, and inherence. to access the AlienVault Secure Cloud.
+Your data in USM Anywhere is treated as highly confidential, and only a select few AT&T Cybersecurity staff members have access.
+This group of employees uses multi-factor authenticationA method of access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge, possession, and inherence.
+(MFA) to access the AlienVault Secure Cloud.
 Strict internal controls and automation enable support for the service while minimizing administrative access.